thoughtworks/build-your-own-radar/README.md

 A library that generates an interactive radar, inspired by [thoughtworks.com/radar](http://thoughtworks.com/radar).

-## Google Sign-In Platform Library Deprecation Note

-Google is deprecating their Sign-In Platform Library, which is used in this project for authentication to use Google Sheets as a data source for creating a Radar, in favour of their new Google Identity Service (GIS) Library.
-As part of this deprecation, newly created Client IDs and API Keys do not work for authentication.
-Due to this, new users would not be able to use BYOR to build using Google Sheets on their local/docker setups.

-We are working on the migration to using the GIS library.
-Until it is complete, new local/docker setups would only be able to use BYOR with [CSV](#using-csv-data) or [JSON](#using-json-data) files.
-Existing users should be able to continue using their keys to create Radars using Google Sheets.
-Additionally, we have hosted the app on https://radar.thoughtworks.com, where Google Sheets as a data source will still work.

 ## Demo

 You can see this in action at https://radar.thoughtworks.com.
 If you plug in [this data](https://docs.google.com/spreadsheets/d/1GBX3-jzlGkiKpYHF9RvVtu6GxSrco5OYTBv9YsOTXVg/edit#gid=0) you'll see [this visualization](https://radar.thoughtworks.com/?sheetId=https%3A%2F%2Fdocs.google.com%2Fspreadsheets%2Fd%2F1GBX3-jzlGkiKpYHF9RvVtu6GxSrco5OYTBv9YsOTXVg%2Fedit%23gid%3D0).